 An award winning International Arbitration team

-As the pandemic continues to affect businesses, their international supply chains and global economic development, international arbitration remains an attractive option for resolving disputes because of its confidential nature, the global enforceability of arbitral awards and the successful adoption by most arbitration institutions of virtual technology.
+International arbitration remains an attractive option for resolving disputes because of its confidential nature, the global enforceability of arbitral awards and the successful adoption by most arbitration institutions of virtual technology.

 With presence on the ground in most of the world’s major arbitration centres in London, Paris, Geneva, Dubai and Hong Kong, we can advise you on international arbitration conducted under both civil and common law systems, in many different languages.

 Whether you are a government, a ministry, a sovereign wealth fund, a multinational corporate or a private business, our dedicated arbitration specialists will work alongside you through every aspect of arbitration.
-From drafting complex arbitration clauses, through advising and representing you in disputes to helping locate assets and enforce arbitral awards, we will aim to secure the best possible outcome for you.
+From drafting complex arbitration clauses, through advising and representing you in disputes to helping locate assets and enforcing arbitral awards, we will aim to secure the best possible outcome for you.

 - Acting for major Qatari telecommunications provider in relation to a USD 680 million LCIA Arbitration.